St Patrick’s Day (March 17): History, Celebration, Tradition, Meaning And Jokes

 Photo history |

-More than a century later, homesick Irish soldiers serving in the English military marched in New York City on March 17, 1772 to honor the Irish patron saint.
-Enthusiasm for the St. Patrick's Day parades in New York City, Boston and other early American cities only grew from there.
+On March 17, 1772, more than a century later, homesick Irish soldiers in the English military marched through New York City in honor of the patron saint of the Irish.
+From there, the excitement for the St. Patrick's Day parades in Boston, New York City, and other early American cities only intensified.

 Photo tiqets |